 - Spread a thin layer of the cream onto the inner part of the next cake layer before placing it on top of the cake.
 This way the prunes are sandwiched between cream from top and bottom.

 - Continue layering the cake with cream and prunes until the 4th cake layer is placed on top.
-From here, just frost the cake with with rest of cream.
+From here, just frost the cake with the rest of the cream.

-- I decorated the top of cake with chocolate ganache and sliced almonds on the sides.
+- I decorated the top of the cake with chocolate ganache and sliced almonds on the sides.

 Nutrition